Primary

 Position your hands several inches outside shoulder width—but not so wide that your wrists bend awkwardly.
 The wider grip shortens the range of motion slightly, so focus on squeezing hard at the top and controlling the negative.

-Want Wide Grip Barbell Curl in your program?
+See where Wide Grip Barbell Curl fits in your weekly plan

 Stand holding barbell with hands wider than shoulders.